Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This is why stem cell treatments work, but there are a variety of types of stem cells.

-The other cell coming from lymphoblasts, besides B and T cells, are natural killer cells.
+The other cells coming from lymphoblasts, besides B and T cells, are natural killer cells.

 I know, it’s really simple.